 - Expedited reviews are carried out by the IRB chair or by one or more experienced reviewers designated by the chair from among members of the IRB (expedited reviewers).

-- Designees of the Chair must be experienced IRB members and may include the IRB Director or Manager, if they are experienced IRB members.
+- Designees of the Chair must be experienced IRB members.

 - The following criteria are considered when determining whether an IRB member is experienced: length of IRB service, training regarding expedited review procedures, research experience/expertise, and/or knowledge about the topic(s) and/or population(s) like that being studied.

-- For training purposes, if a reviewer does not meet the criteria of an experienced IRB member, that individual is paired with an experienced IRB member (which may include the IRB Director, Assistant Director or IRB Chair) for the expedited review.
+- For training purposes, if a reviewer does not meet the criteria of an experienced IRB member, that individual is paired with an experienced IRB member for the expedited review.